Ivo Watts-Russell: Career

 One of his better-known productions is the Cocteau Twins' debut album Garlands (1982).
 He is the namesake of "Ivo", the lead track of Cocteau Twins' 1984 album, Treasure.
 He also led This Mortal Coil, writing and selecting songs; choosing the personnel for each song; and occasionally playing keyboards.
 A few years after the release of This Mortal Coil's final studio album, he founded and produced a band called The Hope Blister, which released two albums: ...smile's OK (1998) and Underarms (1999).
 Although 4AD first released Underarms as a limited edition CD, the label reissued it in 2005 as Underarms and Sideways, the second disc of which has seven remixes by Markus Guentner.

 Later years

-He had a nervous breakdown in 1994 and sold his half of 4AD to founder and chairman of the Beggars Group Martin Mills in 1999.
+He sold his half of 4AD to founder and chairman of the Beggars Group Martin Mills in 1999.
 He moved to Santa Fe in the US where he still lives.